What’s all the commotion? One could almost call it an uproar…

 Okay, that’s not funny.
 Sorry.

-My name is Nelson Smith, and I’m the guy around here.
+My name is Nelson, and I’m the guy around here.
 I wanted to do some sort of big event for debuting this blog.
 I wanted to give out free stuff, but my cheapness won out.
 I wanted scantily clad models, but it turns out that any women worth ogling won’t come anywhere near me.
 I wanted a piece on CNBC or BNN.
 It turns out that everything else in the entire world is more important.

 So instead you get this poorly written introductory post.
 Sorry about your luck.